ToastyBreadMan/dotFiles/terminal/README.md

-# Dotfiles for easy trashtop setup
+# Dotfiles for easy terminal
-Various setup stuff so test laptop setup goes faster
+Moving from machine to machine (or VM) sucks, these make my life easier

 ## xterm-256color.terminfo.txt
 The file is so iTerm2 can understand how Italic text works